This page last reviewed December 2, 2014

 The potential new Compliance Offset Protocol Rice Cultivation Projects will provide methods for quantifying reductions in methane emissions from flooded rice fields.
 Methane emissions are a result of anaerobic decomposition caused by the flooding of fields containing organic matter.
 The organic matter originates from soil amendments, plant residues and root exudates.
 Methane production is affected by the duration of flooding, the rice variety and the availability of crop residues and organic matter.

 All reductions must be fully documented, and accurately quantified.
 ARB is considering using the DeNitrification-DeComposition (DNDC) biogeochemical process model to quantify changes in N2O and CH4 emissions due to the eligible practices.
-Projects would be limited to the major rice growing regions in California and the Mid-South (Arkansas, Missouri, Mississippi, Louisiana, and Texas) for which the DNDC model has been calibrated with empirical data.
-ARB is considering three eligible practices for California: 1) replacing wet seeding with dry seeding, 2) early drainage at the end of growing season, and 3) rice straw removal after harvest; and four eligible practices for the Mid-South: 1) early drainage at the end of growing season, 2) rice straw removal after harvest, 3) intermittent flooding, and 4) staggered winter flooding.
+Projects would be limited to the major rice growing regions in California and the Mid-South (Arkansas, Missouri, Mississippi, and Louisiana) for which the DNDC model has been calibrated with empirical data.
+ARB is considering two eligible practices for California: 1) replacing wet seeding with dry seeding and 2) early drainage at the end of growing season; and two eligible practices for the Mid-South: 1) intermittent flooding and 2) early drainage at the end of growing season.

 This protocol will be designed to ensure the complete, consistent, transparent, accurate, and conservative quantification of GHG emission reductions associated with a Rice Cultivation project.
 The protocol will be comprised of both quantification methodologies and regulatory program requirements to develop an Rice Cultivation project for generating ARB offset credits.